OpenAddressesUK/theodolite/app/views/static/mission/vision.md

 	</div>
 </div>

-Addresses are part of our everyday lives.
-They pinpoint where we live, work and visit, connecting us to local communities and services we rely on.
-There is a hidden complexity and cost in the process of locating addresses, entering addresses online, and  accessing an accurate address list.
-We’re here to change this, to make things simpler and better.
+Addresses are part of our everyday lives: they pinpoint where we live, work and visit and connect us to local communities and services we rely on.
+Open Addresses makes locating, entering and accessing addresses simpler and better.

 #### What we are creating